sguzmanm/academical-reborn/frontend/README.md

 - axios: Package used to handle http requests
 - node-sass: Sass compiler used to compile .scss files

+## Setup: Environmental variables

+There are two files por environment variables in this project: .env and .env.development.
+Both are ignore in the repo and are only configured locally.
+The first file refers to variables used in production and the second one, to those used in development.

+Currently the variables found in each file are:

+- REACT_APP_URL: Base url for communicating with the backend.
+It only takes into account the host, protocol and port,e.g., http://localhost:4000

 ## Setup: Run the app

 Open a terminal or cmd in this folder and run: